-At an individual level, all of our auditors are responsible for delivering quality outcomes in the work they perform.
-However, our operational management group (OMG), Assistant Auditors-General, audit quality director and financial reporting advisory director have specific responsibilities and accountabilities for our quality control system and in promoting, evaluating and monitoring professional scepticism and compliance with auditing standards.
+At an individual level, all our auditors are responsible for delivering quality outcomes in the work they perform.
+However, our operational management group (OMG), Assistant Auditor-Generals, audit quality director and financial reporting advisory director have specific responsibilities and accountabilities for our quality control system.
+Additionally, they promote, evaluate and monitor professional scepticism and compliance with auditing standards.